emilybagley/disgust_reversal_learning-stage2/results/video_ratings/VideoRatings.md

     Winning models: basic_model no_covariate

-- This model found an effect of trial-type: fear videos had were more arousing than disgust (this was <b>counter to prediction</b>)
+- This model found an effect of trial-type: fear videos were more arousing than disgust (this was <b>counter to prediction</b>)
 - There was no trial-type\*timepoint interaction (no difference in habituation in the arousal measure)